What Is Wellness Healthy?

 Many people confuse wellness with health, but they are not the same.

-Health refers to your physical cond
+Health refers to your physical conditions

 Wellness includes physical health but also mental, emotional, social, and spiritual well-being.